Nonadiabatic instanton rate theory beyond the golden-rule limit: Nonadiabatic rates in the high-temperature limit

 gives

 We know that this expansion is correct for a linear model, and we have confirmed that it gives accurate rates in nonlinear and multidimensional systems, except at high friction, where the steepest-descent approximation to the integral over $\cfa(t_0, t_1, z)$ breaks down.
-We especially want to emphasize this, since the logarithmic dependence on $\beta$ at $\mathcal{O}(\Delta^4)$ seems unusual when compared, for example, to the Zusman equation
+We especially want to emphasise this, since the logarithmic dependence on $\beta$ at $\mathcal{O}(\Delta^4)$ seems unusual when compared, for example, to the Zusman equation

 which gives the classical limit of the spin--boson rate at small $\Delta$ and large friction.
-Here $\kad{,0}$ is the classical rate on the lower (cusped) adiabatic surface\footnote{ The expression used by us is derived from transition-state theory and is not strictly valid at high friction.
-In that regime it would be more appropriate to use Kramers theory (see Sec.~14.4.2 of \Refx{Nitzan}), which simply re-scales the TST rate by a temperature-independent factor.
-Hence using this alternative rate expression would have no effect on our line of argument.} in the limit as $\Delta \to 0$,
+Here $\kad{,0}$ is the classical rate on the lower (cusped) adiabatic surface in the limit as $\Delta \to 0$,

 and hence

 which is clearly different from \eqn{eq:k24-ht}.
 Ultimately this should not come as a surprise, since $\kZUS$ is derived assuming high friction,\cite{Zusman1980,Garg1985spinboson} and is therefore valid in a different limit to our semiclassical rate theory.